 If we employ MarketDial’s scaled-control methodology, we see a roughly 10% decrease in noise across sample sizes by using a 1-to-3 matching procedure as opposed to 1-to-1.
 In many cases, using more than 5 control stores per treatment store actually results in reduced accuracy as the noise from additional control stores outweighs the unique information gathered.
 Although there are moderate improvements from using 1-tomany matching methods, these methods do not overcome the practical limitations of employing 1-to-many matching such as increased cost of experimentation and, because more stores are being used in experiments, decreased ability to run frequent experiments.

-2.2 Impact of 1-to-many matching on testing frequency
+2.2 Impact of 1-to-many control matches on testing frequency

 To see the impact on testing frequency, we simulate MarketDial’s treatment-and-control selection algorithm for successive tests until we exhaust available stores for future tests.
 Table 5 shows the testing frequency reduction by using a 1-to-many matching strategy.
 The parameters used for Table 5 are 300 store locations, 13 weeks of pre-period, 4 weeks of implementation, 8 weeks of test duration, 13 weeks of burn-down, and 10 treatment stores per test over the course of 1 year.
 Table 5 assumes control stores can be selected as long as they are not used as treatment stores in other tests, meaning control stores can be reused as control stores in additional tests.
 Table 6 provides another example, keeping all parameters the same as Table 5 except with 1000 store locations rather than 300 store locations.
 When using 1-to-many control-store matching, we lock up stores faster which leads to reduced testing frequency.
 Additionally, the reduced number of candidate stores available for successive tests to choose as treatment and control stores negatively impacts test quality.

-2.3 Impact of 1-to-many matching on test quality
+2.3 Impact of 1-to-many control matches on test quality

 The quality of a test can generally be described by two distinct measures, representativeness and comparability.
 Representativeness describes how well the selected treatment stores represent the total population; high-quality representativeness implies that the learning from a test can be generalized to a retailer’s total fleet.
 Comparability describes how well the control stores’ sales trends track those of the treatment stores; good comparability allows us to remove seasonal effects and isolate the contributions of the initiative under assessment.
 MarketDial measures representativeness by stratifying each individual retailer’s store fleet across store demographic data (median age, per capita income, etc), and then evaluating the proportional sampling of treatment stores from these strata.
 Comparability is measured by a combination of matching demographic data and the correlation of historic sales patterns between the treatment and control stores.